astronautlabs/bitstream/README.md

 - `undefined`: The numeric value to use when writing `undefined` (default `0`)
 - `mode`: How to handle novel inputs when reading:
     - `"true-unless"`: The value is true unless the numeric value chosen for 'false' is observed
-    - `"false-unless"`: The value is false unless the numeric value chosen for 'true' is observed
+    - `"false-unless"`: The value is false unless the numeric value chosen for 'true' is observed (default mode)
     - `"undefined"`: The value is `true` if the numeric value for 'true' is observed, `false` if the numeric value for 'false' is observed and `undefined` otherwise.